 The greatest thing about Yolélé fonio is its versatility.
 I once brought some to my friend, Japanese soba master Chef Shuichi Kotani, who thought that fonio was reminiscent of its Japanese counterpart, buckwheat.
 (They are both ancient grains believed to be over 5,000 years old.)
 He ground the fonio into our to make delicious fonio soba noodles and subsequently fell in love with it.

 This recipe, in which I substitute sushi rice with whole grain, nutritional powerhouse fonio, is another nod to Japan.
-Light and healthy, I fill my nori-maki sushi with sweet potato and okra, some of my favorite
+Light and healthy, I fill my nori-maki sushi with sweet potato and okra.

 Sweet Potato & Grilled Okra Fonio Sushi